Updated Mar 05, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics tracks workload sentiment over time and pinpoints where sequencing, assessment and timetabling create pressure in mathematics.
-You can drill from institution to programme, compare trends with sector peers by subject grouping, and identify cohorts who feel the strain most.
-The platform turns open‑text into concise, anonymised briefings and export‑ready outputs, so programme teams can evidence changes and monitor whether interventions lift sentiment across subsequent cycles.
+You can drill from institution to programme, compare trends with sector peers by subject grouping, and spot cohorts who feel the strain most.
+The platform turns open‑text into concise, anonymised briefings and export‑ready outputs, so programme teams can evidence changes and monitor whether interventions lift sentiment in later cycles.
+Explore Student Voice Analytics to benchmark mathematics workload sentiment and track whether changes reduce pressure peaks.

 Request a walkthrough